Kernelization for Graph Packing Problems via Rainbow Matching: An (almost) linear kernel for

 \subsection{Analysis the two cases: rainbow matching or small vertex cover}

-Our kernelization algorithm takes as input a partial decomposition $(W,B,C,B^{W_1},B^{W_2})$ of size $f$ where $f(x)=c x^\delta$ for some constants $c$ and $\delta.$ Before going to the formal description of the algorithm, let us sketch how it works, and why we need the following lemmas.
-At each round, the kernelization algorithm builds the auxiliary edge-colored graph $(G,χ)\langle W,B,C,B^{W_1},B^{W_2}\rangle$ and tries to find a rainbow matching using \autoref{cor_rainbowvc}.
+Our kernelization algorithm takes as input a partial decomposition $(W,B,C,B^{W_1},B^{W_2})$ of size $f$ where $f(x)=c x^\delta$ for some constants $c$ and $\delta.$ Before going to the formal description of the algorithm, let us sketch how it works, and why we need the following lemmas. \stf{At each round, the kernelization algorithm first derives from $(W,B,C,B^{W_1},B^{W_2})$ a clean partial decomposition with same size $f$ using Lemma~\ref{lem:clean-TPT}, then builds the auxiliary edge-colored graph $(G,χ)\langle W,B,C,B^{W_1},B^{W_2}\rangle$ and tries to find a rainbow matching using \autoref{cor_rainbowvc}}.
 If it finds such a matching, then the algorithm stops and concludes using \autoref{lemma_saferainbowT}.
-Otherwise, the algorithm finds a small vertex cover and perform an add operation in order to obtain another tuple $(W',B',C',B^{'W_1},B^{'W_2}).$ \autoref{lemma_smallvc} will allow us to ensure that $(W',B',C',B^{'W_1},B^{'W_2})$ is still a partial decomposition of local size $f.$
+Otherwise, the algorithm finds a small vertex cover and performs an add operation in order to obtain another tuple $(W',B',C',B^{'W_1},B^{'W_2}).$ \autoref{lemma_smallvc} will allow us to ensure that $(W',B',C',B^{'W_1},B^{'W_2})$ is still a partial decomposition of local size $f.$